 That’s how to convert a loft

-A successful loft conversion will not only add value to your property but also will increase your enjoyment of living in that home.
+A successfully loft conversion will not only add value to your property but also will increase your enjoyment of living in that home.

-Having explored the many elements that form a loft conversion, you hopefully, can appreciate it’s a complex process.
+Having explored the process of how to convert a loft, you hopefully, can appreciate it’s a complex process.
 It’s, therefore, best to hire an architect and builder who specialises in loft conversions or a local design and build company.